antononcube/Raku-Chemistry-Stoichiometry/README.md

 The package has also functions for chemical element data retrieval and functions that convert between chemical names, symbols/abbreviations, atomic numbers.

-**Remark:** Multiple languages can be used for the names of the chemical elements.
-The corresponding functions automatically detect the language.

 Here are a couple of examples:

 ```perl6